-- Threatened or actual physical assault - Derogatory name calling, insults, for example racist jokes or homophobic language - Hate graffiti (e.g. On school furniture, walls or books) - Provocative behaviour e.g. Wearing of badges or symbols belonging to known right wing, or extremist organisations - Distributing literature that may be offensive in relation to a protected characteristic - Verbal abuse - Inciting hatred or bullying against pupils who share a protected characteristic - Prejudiced or hostile comments in the course of discussions within lessons - Teasing in relation to any protected characteristic e.g. Sexuality, language, religion or cultural background - Refusal to co-operate with others because of their protected characteristic, whether real or perceived - Expressions of prejudice calculated to offend or influence the behaviour of others - Attempts to recruit other pupils to organisations and groups that sanction violence, terrorism or hatred.
+- Threatened or actual physical assault - Derogatory name calling, insults, for example racist jokes or homophobic language - Hate graffiti (e.g. On school furniture, walls or books) - Provocative behaviour e.g. Wearing of badges or symbols belonging to known right wing, or extremist organisations - Distributing literature that may be offensive in relation to a protected characteristic Verbal abuse - Inciting hatred or bullying against pupils who share a protected characteristic - Prejudiced or hostile comments in the course of discussions within lessons - Teasing in relation to any protected characteristic e.g. Sexuality, language, religion or cultural background - Refusal to co-operate with others because of their protected characteristic, whether real or perceived - Expressions of prejudice calculated to offend or influence the behaviour of others - Attempts to recruit other pupils to organisations and groups that sanction violence, terrorism or hatred.

-As a school we will respond by:
+We will respond by:

-- Clearly identifying prejudice based incidents and hate crimes and monitor the frequency and nature of them within the school - Taking preventative action to reduce the likelihood of such incidents occurring - Recognising the wider implications of such incidents for the school and local community - Providing regular reports of these incidents to the governing body - Ensuring that staff are familiar with formal procedures for recording and dealing with prejudice based incidents and hate crimes - Dealing with perpetrators of prejudice based abuse effectively - Supporting victims of prejudice based incidents and hate crimes
+- Clearly identifying prejudice based incidents and hate crimes and monitor the frequency and nature of them within the school.
+This is an agenda item every Monday afternoon at SLT meetings. - Taking preventative action to reduce the likelihood of such incidents occurring - Recognising the wider implications of such incidents for the school and local community - Providing regular reports of these incidents to the Governing body

-• Ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again
+- Ensuring that staff are familiar with formal procedures for recording and dealing with prejudice based incidents and hate crimes - Dealing with perpetrators of prejudice based abuse effectively - Supporting victims of prejudice based incidents and hate crimes - Ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again